View Source Membrane.MP4.Muxer.CMAF (Membrane MP4 plugin v0.22.1)

 It may happen that one may need to create a segment before it reaches the minimum duration (for purposes such as fast AD insertion).

-To instruct the muxer to finalize the current segment as soon as possible one can send Membrane.MP4.Muxer.CMAF.RequestMediaFinalization event on the :output pad.
+To instruct the muxer to finalize the current segment as soon as possible one can send Membrane.MP4.Muxer.CMAF.RequestMediaFinalization event on any :output pad.
 The event will enforce the muxer to end the current segment as soon as possible (usually on the nearest key frame).
 After the segment gets generated, the muxer will go back to its normal behaviour of creating segments.

 Chunk creation